jfbloom22/custom-gpt-api-oauth/README.md

 add a build script to package.json (`"build": "tsc"`).
 Then you can use the dist folder as the root folder for your server.

+## Known issues
+* `vercel dev` will not work as expected.
+You will need to run `pnpm dev`.
+For some reason it tries to call app.listen() a second time despite the fact that it does not do this in production.
+* when deploying to vercel, there are type build errors related to Prisma.
+They are ignorable.